OluomaIlobah/OluomaIlobah/README.md

 - 👋 Hi, I’m @OluomaIlobah
 - 👀 I’m interested in Data/Business Analysis
-- 🌱 I’m currently learning SQL & PowerBI for Analysis
+- 🌱 Proficient in SQL & PowerBI for Analysis
 - 💞️ I’m looking to collaborate on various engaging projects
 - 📫 How to reach me: email - oluomaudeh@gmail.com, Linkedln - https://www.linkedin.com/in/oluoma-ilobah-fimc-09632350